iexcloud/docs/source/using-core-data/getting-real-time-core-financial-data.md

 Now that you know how to get real-time IEX Cloud data, explore the [API Reference](https://iexcloud.io/docs/api/) for more data to use in your apps.

-If you're interested in historical time series data, check out [Getting Core Time Series Financial Data](getting-core-time-series-financial-data.md).
+If you're interested in historical time series data, check out [Getting Time Series Core Financial Data](getting-time-series-core-financial-data.md).

 If you need to store application data, learn how at [Writing and Fetching a Data Record](../getting-started/writing-and-fetching-a-record.md).